MattGong/bdd-rest/README.md

-# BDD-rest
+# bdd-rest
-BDD-rest is a JVM library for specifying and testing RESTful APIs with Gherkin.
+'bdd-rest' is a JVM library for specifying and testing RESTful APIs with Gherkin.
 Using this library with the Cucumber-JVM or JBehave BDD tools and you can specify and test your RESTful API with Gherkin scenarios like this.

 ```
 Feature: Search